Sister Ann Sherman

 Ann entered Maryknoll September 2, 1976 at the Center, NY.
 She professed First Vows June 4, 1978 at the Center and Final Vows July 7, 1984 in Korea.
 In 1978 she received her Master of Arts in Religious Studies from the Maryknoll School of Theology, Maryknoll, NY.

-Sister Ann was assigned to Korea in 1978 and after language study, worked as an occupational therapist in St. John of God Clinic in Kwangju from 1979 to 1982.
+Sister Ann’s first mission assignment was to Korea in 1978 and after language study, she worked as an occupational therapist in St. John of God Clinic in Kwangju from 1979 to 1982.
 She then worked in Galilee Children’s House as a teacher and was also a parish Eucharistic minister until 1986.

 In 1986 Sister Ann was assigned to the Maryknoll Sisters Contemplative Community in NY.
 The particular expression of mission of the Sisters in the Contemplative community was the ministry of prayer and sacrifice for all Maryknollers, for the peoples they served and the mission endeavor of the Church throughout the world.

 In 1991 Sister Ann spent six months with the Contemplative Community in El Quiche, Guatemala where her gifts of art and poetry were much appreciated.
-In 1993, Sister Ann was asked to work in the printing office at the Maryknoll Sisters Center and she spent four summers as a four star cook at the Sisters retreat and vacation house.
-In 1999, she returned to her beloved Korea.
+In 1993, Sister Ann assigned to work in the printing office at the Maryknoll Sisters Center and she spent four summers as a four star cook at the Sisters retreat and vacation house in Rhode Island.
+In 1999, she was assigned back to her beloved Korea.

 In 2013, Sister Ann was assigned to Cambodia.